Interview With Dave Edwards, MD of Chawton Hill

 The founding team came from a large multi-disciplinary practice.
-Smaller projects and the type of personal attention Chawton Hill like to specialise in, were becoming less of a focus of that business.
+Smaller projects and the type of personal attention Chawton Hill like to specialise in were becoming less of a focus of that business.
 The team were keen to carry on working on the more client-focussed projects.
 Their aim was to provide a quality, director-led service, so Chawton Hill was born in October 2001.

 Challenges and Opportunities

 Over the years, the team have dealt with their fair share of challenges and difficulties.
 Not least of these was the 2007/8 recession, which hit so many businesses hard.
-Dave notes that the key through any adversity has been to persevere and keep going.
+Dave notes that the key to any adversity has been to persevere and keep going.
 This attitude certainly seems to have served Dave and James well, having grown to the established business they now run.
 2021 is looking like it may be their most successful yet, despite the challenges of COVID.
 The team have worked hard to build on partnerships with long-term clients, while maintaining a focus on new business and opportunities.

 Of course the past 18-24 months have also been a huge challenge for any business.
 However, Dave notes that the business was already set up for remote working.
 Many of the team were already able to work from home or working on-site for clients, so the shift to remote working was not such a shock.